Service

 • Battery terminal, clamp and earth-strap inspection and cleaning

-• BMS reset and battery registration for European and start-stop vehicles that require it
+• BMS reset and battery registration for start-stop vehicles that require it

 • Charging-system fault diagnosis where a battery is failing early